 The Travel and Tourism Competitiveness Report for the year 2017, ranked India 40th out of 136 countries overall.
 The report ranks the price competitiveness of India’s tourism sector 10th out of 136 countries.
 It mentions that India has quite good air transport (ranked 32nd), particularly given the country’s stage of development, and reasonable ground transport infrastructure (ranked 29th).
 The country also scores high on natural and cultural resources (ranked 9th).
 However, some other aspects of its tourism infrastructure remain somewhat underdeveloped.
 The nation has very few hotel rooms per capita by international comparison and low ATM penetration.
 The World Tourism Organization reported that India’s receipts from tourism during 2012 ranked 16th in the world, and 7th among Asian and Pacific countries.

 The Ministry of Tourism designs national policies for the development and promotion of tourism.
 In the process, the Ministry consults and collaborates with other stakeholders in the sector including various central ministries/agencies, state governments, union territories and private sector representatives.
 Concerted efforts are being made to promote niche tourism products such as rural, cruise, medical and eco-tourism.
 The Ministry of Tourism maintains the Incredible India campaign focused on promoting the tourism in India.
+For those journeying out to India, and other destinations, a visit to one of your local travel clinics means you can get vaccinated so you can travel with the confidence that you are protected against disease.

 Medical Tourism in India